sadafkhalili/ToDoList/README.md

-·  افزودن وظایف جدید با عنوان، توضیحات و سطح اولویت (1-5) · نمایش لیست وظایف (انجام شده و در حال انتظار)
-·  علامت‌گذاری وظایف به عنوان انجام شده
-·  جستجو در بین وظایف بر اساس کلمات کلیدی
-· حذف وظایف تک‌تک یا پاکسازی کلی کارهای انجام شده
-·  ذخیره‌سازی خودکار داده‌ها در فایل متنی (txt)
-·  ثبت خودکار تاریخ و ساعت ایجاد هر وظیفه

-نمادها:

-· ! نشان‌دهنده سطح اولویت (تعداد بیشتر = اولویت بالاتر)
-· DONE وظایف تکمیل شده
+· Adding new tasks with title, description, and priority level (1-5) · Displaying task list (completed and pending)
+· Marking tasks as completed
+· Searching tasks based on keywords
+· Deleting individual tasks or clearing all completed tasks · Automatically saving data to a text file (txt)
+· Automatically recording the date and time of each task's creation

+Symbols:

+· ! indicates priority level (more symbols = higher priority) · DONE for completed tasks
-· PENDING
+· PENDING for pending tasks